yasir2000/openwrt-oldwiki-md/DDNSHowTo.rst

  * http://www.dyns.cx
  * http://www.hn.org
  * http://www.zoneedit.com

+ez-ipupdate cannot be used with No-IP.com's service.
+For that use the [:No-IP.comHowTo:noip client]

 == Creating the configuration file ==
 Easiest way to use ez-ipupdate is creating a configuration file.
 We call the file {{{/etc/ez-ipupdate.conf}}}.
 You can choose any other name.